Peanut Butter Protein Shake

 • Sweetener.
 Optional, and you may find you don’t need it depending on how sweet your protein powder is.
 I added a little maple syrup, but honey or keto maple syrup both work.

-How to make peanut butter protein shakes
+How to make a peanut butter protein shake

 Step 1- Blend.
 Place all the ingredients in a blender and blend until smooth.